tcgoetz/PlexMusicSync/README.md

 - Sync m3u files found to music playlists on Plex.

 Clearing tags:
-- MP3 or MP4 file.
+- For each MP3 or MP4 file.
     - Clear all song artist genre tags on Plex.
     - Clear all song album genre tags on Plex.
     - Clear all song mood tags on Plex.